hamzaaldirawi/crwn-ecommerce-w-redux/README.md

    - Use lazy and Suspense from react to speed website, and errorboundary in case any error ocurred

+   - Install compression to use gzip to compress files, used in server.js file :
+      ```
+      npm install compression
+      ```

    - Use memo and pureComponent for perfomance